Joe-Code/ADOScripts/README.md

 # ADOScripts
-Scripts that us the ADO REST API.
+Scripts that uses the ADO REST API.